Somali invasion of Ogaden: Forces

-Battle
+History

 By the end of July 1977, 60% of the Ogaden had been taken by the SNA-WSLF force, including Gode, on the Shabelle River.
 The attacking forces did suffer some early setbacks; Ethiopian defenders at Dire Dawa and Jijiga inflicted heavy casualties on assaulting forces.
 The Ethiopian Air Force (EAF) also began to establish air superiority using its Northrop F-5s, despite being initially outnumbered by Somali MiG-21s.
 However, Somalia was easily overpowering Ethiopian military hardware and technology.
 Soviet General Vasily Petrov had to report back to Moscow the "sorry state" of the Ethiopian Army.
 The 3rd and 4th Ethiopian Infantry Divisions that suffered the brunt of the Somali invasion practically ceased to exist.

 By 17 August 1977, elements of the Somali Army had reached the outskirts of the strategic city of Dire Dawa.
 Not only was the country's second largest military airbase located here, as well as Ethiopia's crossroads into the Ogaden, but Ethiopia's rail lifeline to the Red Sea ran through this city, and if the Somalis held Dire Dawa, Ethiopia would be unable to export its crops or bring in equipment needed to continue the fight.
 Gebre Tareke estimates the Somalis advanced with two motorized brigades, one tank battalion and one ballistic missile battery upon the city; against them were the Ethiopian Second Militia Division, the 201 Nebelbal battalion, 781 battalion of the 78th Brigade, the 4th Mechanized Company, and a tank platoon possessing two tanks.
 The fighting was vicious as both sides knew what the stakes were but after two days, despite the Somalis gaining possession of the airport at one point, the Ethiopians had repulsed the assault and forced the Somalis to withdraw.
 Henceforth this became known as the Battle of Dire Dawa and the city was never again at risk of attack.

 By October 1977, Somali Army and WSLF forces controlled up to 90% of Ogaden's territory, about 320000 km2.